zordius/subtask.js/README.md

 ```

 * .execute() can be chained
-* Task result is cached naturally
+* the result will be cached by the task

 ```javascript
 plus(3, 5).execute(function (R) {